Do We Really Need SFT? Prompt-as-Policy over Knowledge Graphs for Cold-start Next POI Recommendation: Experiments

-User activity level strongly affects model performance, as highly active users provide richer historical data and thus easier behavior patterns to model.
-In contrast, inactive users pose a greater challenge and correspond to typical cold-start scenarios.
-To examine our method under different activity conditions, we follow~\cite{wongso2024genup} and categorize users into three groups: inactive, normal, and very active, according to the number of check-in trajectories in the training set.
-Specifically, the top 30\% of users ranked by trajectory count are defined as very active, while the bottom 30\% are considered inactive.
-Table~\ref{tab:user_groups} further reports the average number of trajectories for different user groups across the three datasets.
-As expected, inactive users have very limited historical records (e.g., only 1.9 trajectories on average in NYC), while normal users contribute a moderate number of trajectories.
-Very active users provide substantially more data (over 30 trajectories on average in CAL and SIN), which makes their behavior much easier to model.
-This distribution confirms that inactive users indeed correspond to severe cold-start conditions
+User activity level strongly affects recommendation performance: highly active users provide richer histories and more predictable mobility patterns, while inactive users represent challenging cold-start scenarios.
+Following prior work~\cite{wongso2024genup,li2025refine}, we partition users into inactive, normal, and very active groups based on training trajectory counts.
+Specifically, the bottom 30\% of users ranked by trajectory count are defined as inactive, the top 30\% as very active, and the remaining users as normal.
+As shown in Table~\ref{tab:coldstart_performance}, inactive users have extremely limited historical data (e.g., 1.9 trajectories on average in NYC), confirming the severity of the cold-start setting.